 The Montreal Convention 1999 (MC99)

-However, accidents and incidents do occur.
 The Montreal Convention 1999 (MC99) establishes airline liability in the case of death, injury or delay to passengers or in cases of delay, damage or loss of baggage and cargo., It modernizes and unifies all of the different international treaty regimes covering airline liability that have developed haphazardly since 1929.
-In short, it was designed to be a single, universal treaty to govern airline liability around the world.
+MC99 was designed to be a single, universal treaty to govern airline liability around the world.

 Recognizing the significant benefits that MC99 offers, the 38th Assembly of the International Civil Aviation Organization (ICAO) that took place in 2013 adopted Resolution A38-20.
 This urges all States that have not done so to ratify MC99 as soon as possible.
 IATA is supporting this Resolution and is working with governments to promote the benefits of MC99 and urge ratification.